crust-framework/crust/README.md

 This framework should benefit web developers who want to build microservices, to stitch them easily.

-The crust cli tool should help to make tiny services faster and should allow independent services to connect each other through grpc ( may mutually exclusive) - inspiration https://dapr.io/.
+The crust cli tool should help to make tiny services faster and should allow independent services to connect each other through grpc - inspiration https://dapr.io/.